-Fell (30 cm from the ground) and prune the tops of trees in the non-obstruction easement corridor to improve visibility of the ranges listed above.
-The plans CE00020-00021-A101-CL and CE00024-25-26-27-A101-CL will be provided at the mandatory site visit.
+Fell (30 cm from the ground) and prune the tops of trees in the non-obstruction easement corridor to improve visibility of the ranges listed above (see plans CE00020-00021-A101-CL and CE00024-25-26-27-A101-CL).
 These trees include different species and different sizes.
 They must be felled and/or their branches must be pruned as shown on the plan.
 The wood and residue must be removed from the site immediately after the work and then enhanced.
 No residue can be left on site.
 The trees are located on two plots of land, one belonging to Hydro-Québec and the other belonging to the St. Lawrence Seaway Management Corporation.